sandwichfarm/notemine/README.md

 # note⛏️
 **notemine** mines nostr notes, is written in rust, targets web and compiles to wasm.
 Variable difficulty and realtime hashrate.
 There's a [demo](https://sandwichfarm.github.io/notemine).

-If you're looking for a native miner that leverages hardware acceleration, check out [`notemine-hw`](https://github.com/plebemineira/notemine_hw)
+# related
+- [`notemine-js`](https://github.com/sandwichfarm/notemine-js) is an npm module that wraps this package with observables for use with modern stacks.
+- [`notemine-hw`](https://github.com/plebemineira/notemine_hw) is a fork ported to a cli application that leverages hardware acceleration

 # deps
 ```